dwt/fluent/doc/index.rst

     >>> lib.sys.stdin.read()

 ``each`` you probably best think as a convenience lambda generator.
-It is meant to be a little bit more compact way to write down operations you want to execute on every element in a collection.
+It is meant to be a little bit more compact to write down operations you want to execute on every element in a collection.

     >>> numbers = range(1,10)
     >>> print(map(lambda x: x * 2, numbers))